mrosim/roff-bentzen/README.md

 python3 main_roff-bentzen.py

 Warnings!
-Tested only on python v 3.7... lower versions of python results may be different (I've still to fix the problem).
+Tested only on python v 3.7... lower versions of python may give different results (I've still to fix the problem).